brentcroft/pi-cam-object-detection-service/kit/README.md

 ## Service Configuration

 The service is configured by two properties files: **./cam/service.properties** & **./cam/cam.properties**.

-See the comments in each file for specific details.
+See the comments in each file of these files for specific details, and the readme file in **./cam/** for further information.

 In the following sections, names in italic capitals (e.g. *CURRENT_IMAGE_STORE*) refer to keys in the file **./cam/cam.properties**.